babs/pyrowl/README.md

 The URL which should be attached to the notification.
 This will trigger a redirect when on the user's device launched, and is viewable in the notification list.

+##### Content type

+Define the content type.
+According API, the only content type actually considered is text/html.

 ##### Priority

 Priority goes from -2 (lowest) to 2 (highest). the default priority is 0 (normal)